 “If I were to be a bit surreptitious and if I were to actually try to become your friend on Facebook and you were to accept me as a friend on Facebook, I would get access to all kinds of really, really good information on you.”

 Nothing much has changed, except that the CFPB’s Debt Collection Rule makes it more difficult to mine social media information.
 As shown above, it also spells out the legalities of using social media to contact debtors.

 The Federal Trade Commission Is Monitoring Debt Collectors’ Use of Social Media

-The Federal Trade Commission (FTC) uses federal laws set down in the Fair Debt Collection Practice Act (FDCPA) to protect consumers from illegal actions by debt collectors, including the misuse of social media.
+In addition to the new Debt Collection Rule, the Federal Trade Commission (FTC) also uses federal laws set down in the Fair Debt Collection Practice Act (FDCPA) to protect consumers from illegal actions by debt collectors, including the misuse of social media.

 “The FTC is keeping a close eye on the use of social media and emerging technology in the collection of debt,” says Christopher Koegel, staff attorney at the commission.
 “We’ve been monitoring the area for several years.”

 According to the FTC, a debt collector communicating with a debtor may violate the law by using social media to:

 - Request to join a debtor’s social media networks